ezesundayeze/axum_jwt_ware/readme.md

-## auth_tools Integration Guide
+## axum_jwt_ware Integration Guide

-Auth Tools is a Rust crate designed to simplify authentication and authorization in your Axum-based web applications.
-This guide provides step-by-step instructions on integrating Auth Tools into your project.
+Simple Axum + JWT authentication middleware with Login implemented.

+Warning: This library is still under development and should be considered expirimental until version a stable release at version 1.0.0

 ## Installation